Blog | Well That's a Fine How Do You Do / Blog | Well That's a Fine How Do You Do

 Billy Macgillycuddy, the older brother.
 When he looked at you?
 It felt like he wanted to chew on your face. something was just not right about that boy.

-First time I saw them. they were standing in the street in front of our house throwing rocks at a mailbox.
+First time I saw them. they were standing in the middle of the street throwing rocks at a mailbox.

 Surely it can’t be as bad as that?